 "I'm excited for this opportunity that God has placed before our family."

-Sophomore at Boyce College
+Junior at Boyce College

 "I'm excited to see what God has in store for our family, the church, and Damariscotta."

-Sophomore at Coastal Christian School
+Junior at Coastal Christian School

 "I can't wait to see what God will do with us planting a church."